QRTEA Shareholder/Stockholder Letter Transcript:

 Certain statements in this Annual Report constitute forward-looking statements within the meaning of the Private Securities

-Litigation Reform Act of 1995, including statements regarding business, product and marketing strategies; future financial
+Litigation Reform Act of 1995, including statements regarding business, finance, product and marketing strategies, including

 Quantitative and Qualitative Disclosures About Market Risk contain forward-looking statements.
 Where, in any forwardlooking statement, we express an expectation or belief as to future results or events, such expectation or belief is expressed in